-This Saturday is World Refugee Day (20 June), an event which encourages people around the world to engage with the refugee community; to combat negative stereotypes about refugees and asylum seekers, and to celebrate the skills and creativity that refugees take to their new countries.
+This week, the UK is celebrating Refugee Week, which coincides with World Refugee Day on Thursday (20 June).
+The event encourages people around the world to engage with the refugee community; to combat negative stereotypes about refugees and asylum seekers, and to celebrate the skills and creativity that refugees take to their new countries.

-The world is currently experiencing the biggest refugee crisis since World War II.
-The United Nations estimates that a record 70.8 million people, including 25.9 million refugees and 3.5 million asylum seekers, have now been forced to flee their homes.
-Over half of refugees come from just three places: South Sudan, Afghanistan, and Syria.
+The world is currently experiencing the biggest refugee crisis since World War Two.
+The United Nations (UN) estimates that a record 68.5 million people, including 25.4 million refugees, have now been forced to flee their homes.
+Most of these (85%) are living in developing countries, and over half of refugees come from just three places: South Sudan, Afghanistan and Syria.